BerkeleyAutomation/dvrk-vismpc/README.md

 settings we can adjust. *In particular, adjust which calibration data we should be using*.
 They are in the form of text files.

-5. Finally, *in that same Python3 virtualenv*, run `python run.py` for experiments, using the system Python.
+5. Finally, run `python run.py` for experiments, using the system Python.
 This requires some keyboard strokes. *The code runs one episode* and then terminates.
 Repeat for more episodes.

 ## Tips